GLOBAL MARKETS-Euro slips, sentiment sours after Greek vote

 NEW YORK, June 18 (Reuters) - The euro fell on Monday as initial enthusiasm over a weekend victory for pro-bailout parties in Greek elections gave way to worry about the nagging debt crisis still facing the euro zone.

-Market reaction was choppy as voters gave parties supporting Greece’s economic bail-out a majority o n S unday, easing fears of a break-up in the euro zone and helping risk assets to rally, at least initially.
+Voters gave a majority to parties supporting Greece’s economic bail-out o n S unday, easing fears of a break-up in the euro zone and boosting risk assets initially.

-Safe-haven government debt gained in light volume as investors shrugged off Greece’s election results and awaited a two-day meeting of Federal Reserve policymakers that starts on Tue sday for signs of new stimulus measures.
+U.S. long bonds gained in choppy trading on light volume as investors shrugged off Greece’s election results and awaited a two-day meeting of Federal Reserve policymakers that starts on Tuesday for signs of new stimulus measures.

 Investors also awaited news from Mexico, where world leaders at a G20 summit were set to put pressure on the euro zone to outline a lasting strategy to save the single currency.

-“As we go through this period of indecisiveness ... you’re going to see the markets basically whip around in a sideways pattern,” said Tom Schrader, managing director of U.S. equity trading at Stifel Nicolaus Capital Markets in Baltimore.

-An initial relief rally of risk assets fizzled and prices of safe-havens such as U.S. and German bonds, especially on the long end, rose.
+But a relief rally among risk assets fizzled and prices of safe-havens such as U.S. and German bonds, especially on the long end, rose.
 The swift reversal in sentiment was also fueled by data showing bad loans among Spanish banks rose to their highest since April 1994.

-Steven Bell, a portfolio manager at GLC Ltd in London, a hedge fund with $1 billion under management, said the consensus view was that the Greek voting indicates a weak government.
+“The consensus is that it’s a weak government in Greece,” said Steven Bell, director and portfolio manager at GLC Ltd in London, a hedge fund with $1 billion under management.

 “We have avoided ‘drachmageddon,’ but we’re still in a very weak situation.
-It’s almost like, ‘Let’s move on from Greece and let’s focus on Spain,'” Bell said.
+It’s almost like, ‘Let’s move on from Greece and let’s focus on Spain.'”

-European equity markets reversed early gains to finish down or flat.
-Declines of 3.0 percent and 2.9 percent, respectively, for Spain’s IBEX and Italy’s FTSE MIB indexes, pushed regional shares lower.

 Spanish 10-year bond yields were 26 basis points higher at 7.18 percent after hitting 7.30 percent earlier in the session, the highest in the euro zone’s history.
 Yields over 7 percent are considered unsustainable.